 A website is how online consumers develop the first impression, and a first impression can last a long time.
 Websites serve as an introduction to a business, but they also work as a point of contact and assist in search visibility and brand awareness.
-In a saturated market, having a killer website can set a business apart from its counterparts.
-However, for small business owners, mastering the website game is far from easy.
+Having a killer website can set a business apart from its counterparts in a saturated market.
+However, mastering the website game is far from easy for small business owners.
 Below, we’ve detailed a 10-point strategy to help small business owners drive revenue with a fully functional website.

 1. Gather Data Before Making the Jump